cgalinier/SAMourAI/README.md

 print(torch.backends.mps.is_available())
 ```

-If `True` → GPU acceeération via Metal is active.
+If `True` → GPU acceleration via Metal is active.

 ---